 And oddly enough, in India, in the two places that have been inspected, we found extremely unexpected underwater ruins, which don't make sense at all.

-I think we're at the beginning of a new epoch of exploration, where all the dreams and mysteries and myths of the past turn out to be true, rooted and grounded in truth, and we should be kicking ourselves for not having listened to them long ago.
+I think we're at the beginning of a new epoch of exploration where all the dreams and mysteries and myths of the past turn out to be true, rooted and grounded in truth.

-Well, one would suppose that these myths would survive if even just a few humans uh... somehow survive i mean they would they would be carried forth and that's exactly what's occurred now i i don't know i mean after all we know that if you put a long chain of people and they whisper something down the line you end up with a different story at the end so it may not be exactly as told but there's probably some nugget of truth it bears some relationship to the to the original thing and this this was what haunted me with this with this feeling that
+now i i don't know i mean after all we know that if you put a long chain of people and they whisper something down the line you end up with a different story at the end so it may not be exactly as told but there's probably some nugget of It bears some relationship to the original thing.

-That we had these stories from all around the world, all essentially speaking of the same thing.
+And this was what haunted me, was this feeling that we had these stories from all around the world, all essentially speaking of the same thing.

-So I felt in the quite correct demand of my critics to present more evidence for a lost civilization, that the best place I could possibly look for that evidence was underwater.
+So I felt in the quite correct demand of my critics to present more evidence for a lost civilization that the best place I could possibly look for that evidence was underwater.

-And when I turned to science for further information, I worked with a top class geologist who's one of the world's top three experts in sea level rise.
+And when I turned to science for further information, I worked with a top-class geologist who's one of the world's top three experts in sea level rise.

-His information showed that in the places where the flood myths are thickest on the ground, where we hear most about a great flood, these are also the places that were most extensively flooded at the end of the Ice Age.
+His information showed that in the places where the flood mists are thickest on the ground, where we hear most about a great flood, these are also the places that were most extensively flooded at the end of the Ice Age.

-And at that point I saw a strategy unfolding, which of course I cannot search the whole of the world's oceans on my own.
+And at that point, I saw a strategy unfolding, which, of course, I cannot search the whole of the world's oceans on my own.

 I don't have any institutional funding.

-I must narrow down the search, so I narrowed it down using science and using myths.
+So I narrowed it down using science and using myths.

-And that was one reason why I wrote Underworld, but another reason was simple curiosity, which was sparked off in Japan when I was traveling there back in 1996.
+But another reason was simple curiosity, which was sparked off in Japan when I was traveling there back in 1996.

 We're here at the bottom of the hour, and so we'll take a break.